Loughborough Grammar School: History

 The School joined the Headmasters' Conference in 1962, following the election of then-Headmaster Norman Walter.

 Since its opening, the campus has undergone several expansions.
 The Barrow Building opened in 1925 following a period of rapid growth in enrolment, with pupil numbers rising from 106 in 1915, to 271 by November 1921.
 The L Block, originally constructed as a science building, was opened on 30 October 1931 at a cost of £7,500.
 It provided upgraded laboratory facilities until 1963, when a new science building was completed.
 The following year, the L Block was converted into the school library.
 Hodson Hall, constructed in 1961, serves as the school’s principal assembly and events venue and was later extended to increase capacity.
 Burton Hall was opened in 1991 by Colonel Sir Andrew Martin, and primarily functions as a dining hall for pupils.

 The Philip Tomlinson Music School was opened in 2006 and provides state-of-the-art music facilities for both the school and the wider Foundation.
 The building houses a 130-seat recital hall, two recording studios, over 20 instrumental teaching classrooms, and modern ICT suites.
 It was opened by Sir Peter Maxwell-Davies, Master of the Queen’s Music.

 By 2009, with over 1,000 pupils and increasing demand for science and maths, the school built a modern glass-and-steel quad on the west side of The Walks.
 The Chemistry Building, named after Norman Walter, opened in 2009, followed by the Murray Building in 2011 and the Physics Building in 2012.
 The Science and Maths Park, formally opened in 2013 by Professor Robert Allison, Vice-Chancellor of Loughborough University, completed the school’s largest building programme to date.

-The school celebrated its quincentenary in 1995, when it was visited by Queen Elizabeth II.
-During her visit, the Queen opened the new English block, the "Queen's Building", which includes a state of the art drama studio.
+The school celebrated its quincentenary in 1995, and was visited by Queen Elizabeth II on June 26, 1996.
+During her visit, the Queen opened the new English block, the "Queen's Building", which includes a state-of-the-art drama studio.
 The milestone was also marked by the service at St. Paul's Cathedral.

+Queen Elizabeth II walking down the quad.